Best Arm Identification with Minimal Regret: Conclusions and Future Work

 While our algorithm \textsc{DKL-UCB} is applicable for any fixed confidence level $\delta\in (0,1)$, its theoretical guarantees are asymptotic.
 In our analysis, we leverage asymptotic techniques to streamline the proof process and presentation.
 Although non-asymptotic results are possible with our current proof strategies, they would be considerably more complex.
 We leave a more concise non-asymptotic performance analysis for future work.

-Moreover, a fruitful direction for future research lies in establishing bounds for the minimax regret for our problem.
-Note that for the problem of cumulative regret minimization, the two predominant performance metrics are asymptotic and minimax regrets.
+Moreover, a fruitful direction for future research lies in establishing bounds for the worst case regret for our problem.
+Note that for the problem of cumulative regret minimization, the two predominant performance metrics are asymptotic and worst case regrets.
 In particular, the optimal bound for the latter is $O(\sqrt{KT})$.
-While our work studies the asymptotic regret performance for fixed-confidence BAI, the exploration of minimax regret remains open.
+While our work studies the asymptotic regret performance for fixed-confidence BAI, the exploration of worst case regret remains open.

+{An intriguing open question arises regarding the fundamental limits of sample complexity, denoted as \(\EE[\tau_\delta]\), as \(\delta\) approaches zero.
+From Definition~\ref{definition_optimal}, we understand the concept of asymptotic optimality and, as per Theorem~\ref{theorem_impossible}, any asymptotic optimal algorithm inherently incurs a sample complexity \(\EE[\tau_\delta]=\omega\big(\log(1/\delta)\big)\) as \(\delta\to0\).
+This concept can be extended to \(\zeta\)-asymptotic optimality.
+An algorithm is said to be {\em \(\zeta\)-asymptotically optimal} for \(\zeta > 1\) if: